madfam-io/plinto/claudedocs/implementation-reports/comprehensive-codebase-audit-nov17-2025.md

 ---

-**Final Verdict**: The Plinto identity platform is **enterprise-grade, production-ready software** with exceptional engineering quality across all dimensions.
+**Final Verdict**: The Janua identity platform is **enterprise-grade, production-ready software** with exceptional engineering quality across all dimensions.
 Recommended for immediate deployment with post-deployment enhancements for coverage reporting and performance benchmarking.

 ---